mwbowers/mwbowers.github.io/reference/datagate-client/iadg-object-class.md

 **IAdgObject** instances are created either directly, via the methods of [AdgFactory](adg-factory-class.html) ([NewFile](adg-factory-class-new-file-method.html), [NewDirectory](adg-factory-class-new-directory-method.html), [ NewMember](adg-factory-class-new-member-method.html), [ReadXml](adg-factory-class-read-xml-methods.html)) or from the methods of other **IAdgObject** instances representing database "container" objects ( **IDirectory.Enumerate** , [ IFileObject.Members](ifile-object-class-members-property.html)).

 Generally, property values representing the metadata of an existing database object are provided on-demand and are cached.
-That is, DCS will query the database provider for the value of the property only once in the lifetime of the **IAdgObject** instance, and return the same value each time the property value is read.
+That is, DG will query the database provider for the value of the property only once in the lifetime of the **IAdgObject** instance, and return the same value each time the property value is read.
 New or changed metadata can be accessed by obtaining a new instance of **IAdgObject** .
 ## Requirements

 **Namespace:** [ASNA.DataGate.Client](datagate-client-namespace.html)